 I have been missing my mom so much this week, clinging to old recipes and traditions and grasping for some sense of her here.
 She has been gone for almost nine years and the ache doesn’t go away.
 Especially at this time of year, when the joy and the pain are all intertwined.
 But still, our God is GOOD, and He sent the most amazing gift of all – His only Son, to redeem us and make us His.
 Even in the midst of pain, my friends, we have been given a beautiful, undeniable gift.

-So, Merry Christmas, you guys.
+So, Merry Christmas.
 May we all be grateful for Jesus and family and measuring spoons. 🙂

 (And for those of you wondering, these are the measuring spoons I’m talking about!)